-- 1. Maximum Peasible Priority.
-With respect to activities expected to be assisted with CDBG funds, it has developed its Action Plan so as to give maximum feasible priority to activities which benefit low- and moderate-income families or aid in the prevention or alimination of slums or blight.
-The Action Plan may also include CDBG-essisted activities which the grantee certifies are designed to meet other community development needs having particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community, and other financial resources are not available (see Optional CDBG Cartification). - 3.
-Special Assessments.
-It will not attempt to recover any capital costs of public improvements assisted with CDBG funds, including Section 108 toan guaranteed funds, by assessing any amount against properties owned and occupied by persons of low and moderate income, including any fee charged or assessment made as a condition of obtaining access to such public improvements.
+1. Maximum Feasible Priority.
+With respect to activities expected to be assisted with CDBG funds, it has developed its Action Plan so as to give maximum feasible priority to activities which benefit low- and moderate-income families or aid in the prevention or alimination of shuns or blight.
+The Action Plan may also include CDBG-essisted activities which her grantee certifies are designed to meet other community development needs having perticular orgency because existing conditions pose a serious and immediate threat to the health or walfare of the community, and other financial resources are not available (see Optional CDBG Cartification).